Joakim-animate90/go-crafted-backend/README.md

 ### How to run this project?

-We can run this Go Crafted Backend project with or without Docker.
-Here, I am providing both ways to run this project.
+We can run this Go Crafted Backend project with  Docker.
+Here, I am providing ways to run this project.

 - Clone this project